-I had first thought that I should talk to them about all of this, but I didn’t want to repeat what they had already had the chance to read over and over.
-Looking into the forested cool of my mother-in-law’s rambling backyard, an ocean of green that blankets the Midwest prairies in late spring, I remembered a simple set of instructions that I always give children when they visit my backyard garden.
-(Since she was three years old, we have invited Georgia’s class to our garden for a field trip each year.
-She is now ten, and I am far older, and yet the instructions still apply to us all.)
+This is a simple set of instructions that I always give children when they visit my backyard garden.
+Beginning when she was three years old, we invited Georgia’s class to our garden for a field trip each year.
+She is now 14, and I am far older, and yet the instructions still apply.
+Children find them easier to do than adults.

 Life is a garden and we are the gardeners.
 Here are the rules for a mindful garden: